Catherine22/Frontend-Development/React/README.md

 The store represents what our apps should look like.
 It is a big object that describes the state in our react app.

 ### Middleware

+## Virtual DOM

+DOM (Document Object Model) represents the content of XML and HTML documents as tree structure in memory.
+DOM provides APIs such as `getElementById()` to allow JavaScript to manipulate contents of documents.

+Virtual DOM is more of a pattern or concept than a specific technology.
+Such a concept is implemented in react app as middleware between DOM and documents.
+In react world, the `render()` function creates a tree-like structure of React elements.
+When `props` or `state` updates, the `render()` function will return a different tree of elements.
+However, the state of the art algorithm requires O(N^3) time complexity.

+Now we know it is expensive to create a tree of React elements.
+To address it, React improves the diffing algorithm to reduce the amount of UI rendering.

 [react hooks example]: ./hooks/
 [react hooks course - all react hooks explained]: https://www.youtube.com/watch?v=LlvBzyy-558